Siegrist's Mill Covered Bridge

 The Siegrist's Mill Covered Bridge is an 88 ft, Burr Arch Truss covered bridge over Chiques Creek between Rapho and West Hempfield townships, Lancaster County in U.S. state of Pennsylvania.
 Owned and maintained by the county, its official designation is the Big Chiques #6 Bridge.

-The bridge's World Guide to Covered Bridges Number is 38-36-37.
+The bridge's World Guide to Covered Bridges Number is 38–36–37.
 Added in 1980, it was listed on the National Register of Historic Places as structure number 80003513.
 The bridge is less than a mile away from the Forry's Mill Covered Bridge.

 History

 The bridge was built in 1885 by James C. Carpenter.
 It was named after the Siegrist family who lived nearby.

 The bridge survived Hurricane Agnes in 1972 with only minor damage.
 However, the bridge was ripped from its foundations and swept downstream on September 8, 2011, by flooding caused by remnants of Tropical Storm Lee.
-The bridge's siding, roof and some structural members will need to be replaced.
-The repairs were expected to cost $750,000 and the bridge was planned to be reopened in November 2012., eventually re-opened in August 2013.
+The bridge's siding, roof and some structural members needed to be replaced.
+The repairs were expected to cost $750,000 and the bridge was planned to be reopened in November 2012, eventually re-opening in August 2013.

 Design

 The bridge has a single span, wooden, double Burr arch trusses design with the addition of steel hanger rods.
 The deck is made from oak planks.
 It is painted red, the traditional color of Lancaster County covered bridges, on both the inside and outside.
 Both approaches to the bridge are painted in the traditional white color.

+Biblical passages painted on boards are attached to the framing under the bridge deck.